 Damien picked up again.
 “Plato had two older brothers, Adeimantus and Glaucon, as well as a sister Potone.3 Now Potone has a son named Speusippus.
 Rumor has it that Plato has bequeathed the leadership of his Academy to Speusippus, but that’s another story altogether.4

-“There are three productions of tragic drama that are put on each year at the annual festival of Dionysus.
+“The organizers stage three productions of tragic drama every year at the annual festival of Dionysus.
 It is the choregos’ role to fund one of those productions.
 Of course, it is a voluntary undertaking…and very expensive, which is why his friend Dion helped with the cost.
 Even though Plato was born into a wealthy family, it is not uncommon to receive funding from wealthy friends and benefactors in Athens.
 Besides, being a choregos at such a young age is a good way to put yourself on the map politically, and no doubt Dion wanted in on that, to ride Plato’s coattails to the top, so to speak.”

 “Where I am from in Southern Italy, we always thought that Plato was apolitical, not having a political bone in his body.
 I am surprised to hear that,” commented Xenon.

-“That is indeed how he is known and really was for most of his life, but it wasn’t always like that.
+“He is indeed known and really was that way for most of his life, but it wasn’t always like that.”
 Plato had much political ambition as a youth and probably looked at being a choregos as a way to jumpstart his career in politics.
 I will talk more about that later, but first I wanted to talk about Plato, the athlete.”

 “Plato, the athlete!” exclaimed Xenon.